Unusual Options Activity Insight: Centennial Resource Dev | Benzinga

 Unusual Options Activity Insight: Centennial Resource Dev

-Shares of Centennial Resource Dev (NASDAQ:CDEV) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $4.73.
+On Tuesday, shares of Centennial Resource Dev (NASDAQ:CDEV) saw unusual options activity.
+After the option alert, the stock price moved up to $4.98.

 - Expiration Date: 2023-01-20